Key Takeaways

 Learning colloquial phrases such as "my bad!" in a new language can be accelerated when surrounded by fellow language learners and native speakers.

-Responding to an apology
+Responding to an Apology

 Below is a list of phrases that are used to respond to an apology.
 These phrases are interchangeable in their level of formality.